 Without formal refugee law in Thailand, asylum seekers fall under the Immigration Act of 1979.
 The Immigration Act states that no persons are allowed to enter Thailand without proper means of living and if they overstay their visa they are subject to arrest, detention, and deportation.
 The UNHCR is at the mercy of the Thai government, they must compromise in certain areas.
 As of 2010, the UNHCR can no longer intervene in preventing detention of persons registered with the UNHCR (Singh, 2013).

-Many freedoms are not given to asylum seekers live in Thailand.
+Many freedoms are not given to asylum seekers living in Thailand.
 Asylum seekers do not have freedom from arbitrary detention.
 In refugee rights violations there is little access to justice.
 Thai law refuses asylum seekers the right to work on the grounds of desiring to keep the security of the national economy safe.
 The difficulties in Thailand arise from the discrepancies between Thai law and international law (Singh, 2013).

 INTERNATIONAL LAW